United Way of New York City

 President and CEO: Grace C. Bonilla

 Grace Bonilla is the first Latina President and CEO of United Way of New York City.
 As a lifelong New Yorker, her work "has always been about channeling the full force of this city by uniting government, private, and public partners in support of community-driven solutions."
-She serves on multiple city commissions including the Race Equity Advisory Board and co-chairs Mayor-elect Mamdani's Transition Committee.
+She serves on multiple city commissions including the Race Equity Advisory Board and has served on mayoral transition committees.

-On the organization's approach to dignity, Bonilla stated: "Dignity means that our neighbors get food that's nutritious to them," reflecting the organization's evolved, equity-focused approach to service delivery.
+On the organisation's approach to dignity, Bonilla stated: "Dignity means that our neighbors get food that's nutritious to them," reflecting the organisation's evolved, equity-focused approach to service delivery.

 Board Co-Chair: Samir Gandhi, Partner and Global Practice Lead for Capital Markets Group at Sidley Austin LLP